nightscout/AndroidAPS/Combo-Setup.md

 Testing:
 - When there's an error, check the Combo tab, there should be a clue.
-- Save logs (_adb logcat_, or fetch them from /_storage/emulated/0/Android/data/info.nightscout.androidaps/_)
+- From /_storage/emulated/0/Android/data/info.nightscout.androidaps/_)
 - Try to reproduce and open a ticket, add the hash of the commit used (right-click on the branch name select _Copy revision number_ or use _git show_ on the command-line) the branch name.
+Attach the log to the issue and label it as a bug.